Ethics Sheet for Automatic Emotion Recognition and Sentiment Analysis: Main Sheet (version 1.0)

 \textbf{\#9.
 Applications, Dual Use, Misuse:} AER is a powerful enabling technology that has a number of applications.
 Thus, like all enabling technologies it can be misused and abused.
 Examples of inappropriate commercial AER application include:\\[-20pt] \begin{itemize} \item Using AER at airports to determine whether an individual is dangerous simply from their facial expressions. \item Detecting stance towards governing authorities to persecute dissidents. \item Using deception detection or lie detection en masse without proper warrants or judicial approval.
 (Using such technologies even in carefully restricted individual cases is controversial.) \item Increasing someone’s insurance premium because the system has analyzed one’s social media posts to determine (accurately or inaccurately) that they are likely to have a certain mental health condition. \item Advertisement that prey on the emotional state of people, e.g., user-specific advertising to people when they are emotionally vulnerable. \end{itemize} \textit{Socio-Psychological Applications:} Applications such as inferring patterns in emotions of a speaker to in turn infer other characteristics such as suitability for a job, personality traits, or health conditions are especially fraught with ethical concerns.
 For example, consider the use of the Myers–Briggs Type Indicator (MBTI) for hiring decisions or research on detecting personality traits automatically.
 Notable ethical concerns, include:\\[-20pt] \begin{itemize} \item MBTI is criticized by psychologists, especially for its lack of test-retest reliability \cite{Boyle95,gerras2016moving,grant_2013}.
 The Big 5 personality traits formalism \cite{COBBCLARK201211} has greater validity, but even when using Big 5, it is easy to overstate the conclusions. \item Even with accurate personality trait identification, there is little to no evidence that using personality traits for hiring and team-composition decisions is beneficial.
-The use of such tests have also been criticized on the grounds of discrimination \cite{snow_2020}. \end{itemize}
+The use of such tests have also been criticized on the grounds of discrimination \cite{snow_2020}. \end{itemize} \textit{Health and Well-Being Applications:} AER has considerable potential for improving our health and well-being outcomes.
+However, the sensitive nature of such applications require substantial efforts to adhere to the best ethical principles.
+For example, how can harm be mitigated when systems make errors?
+Should automatic systems be used at all given that sometimes we cannot put a value to the cost of errors?
+What should be done when the system detects that one is at a high risk of suicide, depression, or some other severe mental health condition?
+How to safeguard patient privacy?
+See the shared task at the 2021 CL Psych workshop where a secure enclave was used to store the training and test data.
+See these papers for ethical considerations of AI systems in health care \cite{yu2018artificial,lysaght2019ai,panesar2019machine}.\\